 - helping with negotiation and contract management

-You could list "For Sale By Owner" or "FSBO" and avoid using an agent altogether.
-By using this approach, many buyers will see your home on Zillow, but you’d miss out on all the buyers who are on other sites like Realtor.com and Homes.com — not to mention brokerage websites like KellerWilliams.com, ReMax.com, etc. In addition, you'll also miss out on traffic from popular search apps like Homesnap and Estately, which are fed via the MLS.
+By using this approach, many buyers will see your home on Zillow, but you’d miss out on all the buyers who are on other sites like Realtor.com, Redfin, and Homes.com — not to mention brokerage websites like KellerWilliams.com, ReMax.com, etc. That's because all of these non-Zillow sites and apps are fed via a local MLS data feed.

 Where can I find a tech-enable broker?